w3c/src/src-prapi.md

 ### Native Support for Payment Method Into the Browser

+<em>Note: It is possible that this option and the previous one can be combined; we are working on the relationship between these two sections.</em>

 Key benefits of this approach are:
 * Merchants or PSP can call existing Payment Request API (for SRC common payment handler approach or in combination with other payment methods).
 * PSPs do not need to do any custom work for rendering UX for browsers that support this capability.